pmlmodelling/oceanVal/docs/source/how_to_use.rst

     If you only provide year, oceanVal will look for model output for the whole year of the observation, and use the annual average from the simulation.

-    If you no time information is provided, oceanVal will use the multi-year average from the simulation output for comparison with the observation.
+    If no time information is provided, oceanVal will use the multi-year average from the simulation output for comparison with the observation.

     In some cases, you may want to ignore the year information in the observational data.
-    For example, you may have only a 1-year simulation and you want to validate based on all available years of observations, only using month day.
+    For example, you may have only a 1-year simulation and you want to validate based on all available years of observations, only using month and day information in the observational data.
     In this case, you can set the `point_time_res` parameter in the `oceanval.matchup` function to specify which time information to use when matching up in-situ observations with the simulation output.
     Set this to `["month", "day"]` to ignore year information when matching up observations with the simulation output.